 Previously, I owned the iPhone 4S and I loved everything about that phone.
 The styling, functionality, size, etc was perfect.
 That’s why I held onto it for so long.
 I used it for the best part of four years without one issue.

-However, like all technology, it was starting to show it’s age so I needed to upgrade to a more up-to-date model.
-The obvious choice was to purchase another iPhone as I had been so happy with my current one, I seen no reason to switch to the dark side.
+However, like all technology, it was starting to show its age, so I needed to upgrade to a more up-to-date model.
+The obvious choice was to purchase another iPhone as I had been so happy with my current one, I saw no reason to switch to the dark side.

 Also, if you were to purchase a new iPhone 6 from Apple.
 Are you really getting a ‘brand new’ handset, considering it has been released for almost two years now?
 Or are you getting a reconditioned handset which they are selling off as new because that is how the system works?